pritampanda15/Diabetes-detectionML/README.md

 Pillow
 Watchdog

+Access the app here. https://diabetes-detection-mlapp.herokuapp.com I have used Heroku deployment service.

 Execute the .py file using streamlit run CVD.py.
 It will open up in browser.

 The code has been taken from https://youtu.be/y3qZFu3gmYE